SethMMorton/fastnumbers/CONTRIBUTING.md

 folder are those files that are expected to exist in the the top-level directory (such as `setup.py`, `.travis.yml`, `appveyor.yml`, and `tox.ini`).

-I do not have strong opinions on how one should should contribute, so I have copy/pasted some text verbatim from the [Contributor's Guide](http://docs.python-requests.org/en/latest/dev/contributing/) section of [Kenneth Reitz's](http://docs.python-requests.org/en/latest/dev/contributing/)
+I do not have strong opinions on how one should contribute, so I have copy/pasted some text verbatim from the [Contributor's Guide](http://docs.python-requests.org/en/latest/dev/contributing/) section of [Kenneth Reitz's](http://docs.python-requests.org/en/latest/dev/contributing/)